Rethinking Strength at Work

 About Montina Myers-Galloway

-I’m Montina Myers-Galloway, licensed therapist, speaker, and consultant on a mission to change how we talk about burnout, boundaries, and well-being—especially in communities that have been expected to carry too much for too long.
+I’m on a mission to change how we talk about burnout, boundaries, and well-being—especially in communities that have been expected to carry too much for too long.

-Whether I’m on a stage, in a boardroom, or at a retreat—I create space for honest dialogue, practical tools, and radical permission to care for yourself first.
+As founder and CEO of Myers-Galloway Counseling, I’ve guided leaders, caregivers, and organizations through healing and cultural change for nearly a decade.
+Whether on stage, in the boardroom, or at a retreat, I create space for honest dialogue, research-backed strategies, and radical permission to care for yourself first.

 Organizational Change with Heart + Strategy